Strathfield (NSW)

 How does the suburb of Strathfield compare to regional household patterns?

 Compared to Greater Sydney, the suburb of Strathfield shows distinct household patterns.
-Conversely, lone person households are under-represented at 19.8% compared to the regional 25.8%.
+Group households are notably over-represented at 11.7% (versus 4.2% regionally).
 The prevalence of shared households suggests a younger demographic or affordability considerations.

 What is the average family size?

-Families in the suburb of Strathfield have an average of 1.2 children, slightly above the Greater Sydney average of 1.1.
+Families in the suburb of Strathfield have an average of 1.2 children, slightly below the Greater Sydney average of 1.5.
 This influences local demand for child-related services and larger family homes.

 What are the marriage patterns in the suburb of Strathfield?